The Best Cornbread Muffins

 They are fantastic, and I hope they become a tried-and-true favorite for you, too!
 I can’t imagine any other cornbread muffin being as good.
 They are the best!

 - ¾ cup (170 g) sour cream

 - ½ cup milk

-- Adjust an oven rack to the middle position and heat the oven to 400 degrees.
-Grease a standard 12-cup muffin tin (plus a few more – my batches usually make about 16 muffins).
+- Adjust an oven rack to the middle position and preheat the oven to 375 degrees F. Grease a 12-cup muffin tin or line with paper liners.